MCP HubMCP Hub

 • Set REPLICATE_API_TOKEN for Flux

-• Run Gmail/Drive MCP auth.
+• Run Gmail/Drive MCP auth:

 Configuration

-The bridge is configured through bridge_config.json, including:
+The bridge is configured through bridge_config.json:

 • MCP server definitions